Header Image

 ADHD mediates its symptoms - probably rather coincidentally - via the same neurotransmitter shifts as severe stress.
 Many stress symptoms therefore coincide with ADHD symptoms, although ADHD has a completely different cause than stress.
 Stress symptoms go with the stressor, ADHD stays.

-ADHD, even if it is purely genetic, can be the result of a permanent overactivation of the HPA axis (stress axis), as the animal model of SHR shows.
+ADHD, even if purely genetic, can be a consequence of a permanent overactivation of the HPA axis (stress axis), as the animal model of SHR shows.
 However, there are many different causes of ADHD, so it is not permissible to equate ADHD and stress.

 Extreme, unmanageable, uncontrollable stress changes the way we feel and think in order to achieve optimal problem solving.
 These specific changes can be useful for coping with increased demands.
 We call this Stress benefits.